 Step 3: The QSO

 Turn on your radio and find an open frequency.
 Using the antenna tuner, tune your antenna to as close as 1:1 as possible.
 Check again to see if the frequency is not being used by someone.
 Just because you can't hear them, certainly doesn't mean they can't hear you.
 If you aren't sure, send "QRL" which means "Is this frequency in use?".
-If you're on phone, just say "This is [Your Callsign], is this frequency busy?".
+If you're on voice, just say "This is [Your Callsign], is this frequency busy?".
 Ask twice.
 Get a response?
 Then move to another frequency.
 If you still hear nothing, then you're on!

 On CW, you make a call to anyone on the ham band by sending the letters "CQ" as one word.
 To try to talk to someone, you must send "CQ" and hopefully another ham will hear your CQ and answer it.
 Don't be surprised if you don't get an answer.
 Try for about 3-4 minutes before changing frequencies.

-How exactly do I send CQ?
+How exactly do I send CQ in morse code?
 A normal CQ call would go as follows: "CQ CQ CQ DE [Your callsign] [Your callsign] K".
 The "K" means "Back to you".
 In this case, "you" is anyone who is listening.
 "DE" means "This is".
 And obviously, "your callsign" is the person sending CQ.
 In this case, that'd be YOU.
 Always send it twice in case the person trying to copy you didn't hear it quite right.
 If you are on phone, you want to use phonetics when saying your callsign so they can tell a D between a B and so on.
 A CQ on phone would go like this: "Hello CQ CQ CQ this is KB1WMR.
 Kilo Bravo One Whiskey Mike Romeo.
 KB1WMR calling CQ 20 meters.
 Hello CQ CQ CQ this is KB1WMR.
 Kilo Bravo One Whiskey Mike Romeo.
 KB1WMR calling CQ 20 meters and standing by for a call."
 Remember, don't say it too fast or too slow.
 You want to speak clear and slow enough they can copy what your saying, but not so slow they lose interest.

 Someone just answered me!
 What do I do now!?
 Stay calm, this is usually when you get a, what I like to say, "brain fart".
 Your brain freezes and you can't think of what to say.
 What I did was print out a template for what I should say and ask him so if I ever forgot what to say, I'd just look on the template and remember.
 Don't make the template to extensive or you will get confused.
 Make it short and simple so you can say "Oh right!
 I remember now!"